Skip to main content

 Linux specific instructions

-MistServer as a Service
+MistServer as a system service

 The easiest method to start with MistServer is to install it through the terminal.
 There's 2 requirements: